Exploiting Symmetry in Dynamics for Model-Based Reinforcement Learning with Asymmetric Rewards

 The three neural network configurations used in the experiments are: 1 hidden layer with size 128, 2 hidden layers with size 128, and 3 hidden layers with size 128.
 When using symmetry, the input size is 8 (reduced coordinate size for each car of 2 and control input size of 2 for each car), and the output size is 24.
 In the method not using symmetry, the input size is 28 (state space size of 24 and control input size of 2 for each of the two cars), and the output size is 24.

 The results of observation error vs. number of parameter updates are shown in Figure~\ref{fig:parking-results}.
-At the lower number of parameters, the dynamical model training with symmetry outperforms the default method without symmetry by achieving a lower observation error. \new{When there are two hidden layers, the method with symmetry learns faster than the default method without symmetry, although eventually the method without symmetry catches up in performance.} When there are three hidden layers, the method without symmetry exceeds the performance of that of the method with symmetry. \new{ This suggests that the relative benefit of leveraging symmetry compared to the benefit from the number of parameters diminishes as the number of neural network parameters increases.
-One possible cause for this is that our method of leveraging symmetry removes redundant information, but the neural network might be able to exploit this redundant information when it has a sufficiently high number of parameters.
+At the lower number of parameters, the dynamical model training with symmetry outperforms the default method without symmetry by achieving a lower observation error. \new{When there are two hidden layers, the method with symmetry learns faster than the default method without symmetry, although eventually the method without symmetry catches up in performance.} When there are three hidden layers, the method without symmetry exceeds the performance of the method with symmetry. \new{ This suggests that the relative benefit of leveraging symmetry compared to the benefit from the number of parameters diminishes as the number of neural network parameters increases.
+One possible cause for this is that our method of leveraging symmetry removes redundant information. } \newtwo{ This redundant information is a transformed version of the other available information, and might be more immediately useful to the network.
+As a result, the neural network does not have to learn these transformations on its own, making the redundant information beneficial when a sufficiently high number of parameters is available. }